Johann Wolfgang von Goethe: Details of selected works

 The short epistolary novel Die Leiden des jungen Werthers, or The Sorrows of Young Werther, published in 1774, recounts an unhappy romantic infatuation that ends in suicide.
 Goethe admitted that he "shot his hero to save himself", a reference to Goethe's near-suicidal obsession for a young woman, a passion he quelled through writing.
 The novel remains in print in dozens of languages and its influence is undeniable; its central hero, an obsessive figure driven to despair and destruction by his unrequited love for the young Lotte, has become a pervasive literary archetype.
-The fact that Werther ends with the protagonist's suicide and funeral—a funeral which "no clergyman attended"—made the book deeply controversial upon its (anonymous) publication, for it appeared to condone and glorify suicide.
-Suicide is considered sinful by Christian doctrine, suicides were denied Christian burial with the bodies often mutilated.
+The fact that Werther ends with the protagonist's suicide and funeral — a funeral which "no clergyman attended" — made the book deeply controversial upon its (anonymous) publication, for it appeared to condone and glorify suicide.
+Suicide is considered sinful by Christian doctrine, and suicides were denied Christian burial, with the bodies often mutilated.
 The suicide's property was often confiscated by the Church.

-Goethe explained his use of Werther in his autobiography.
-He said he "turned reality into poetry but his friends thought poetry should be turned into reality and the poem imitated".
-He was against this reading of poetry.
 Epistolary novels were common during this time, letter-writing being a primary mode of communication.
 What set Goethe's book apart from other such novels was its expression of unbridled longing for a joy beyond possibility, its sense of defiant rebellion against authority, and of principal importance, its total subjectivity: qualities that trailblazed the Romantic movement.

 The next work, his epic closet drama Faust, was completed in stages.
 The first part was published in 1808 and created a sensation.
 Goethe finished Faust Part Two in the year of his death, and the work was published posthumously.
 Goethe's original draft of a Faust play, which probably dates from 1773 to 1774, and is now known as the Urfaust, was also published after his death.

 The first operatic version of Goethe's Faust, by Louis Spohr, appeared in 1814.
 The work subsequently inspired operas and oratorios by Schumann, Berlioz, Gounod, Boito, Busoni and Schnittke, as well as symphonic works by Liszt, Wagner and Mahler.
 Faust became the ur-myth of many figures in the 19th century.
 Later, a facet of its plot, i.e., of selling one's soul to the devil for power over the physical world, took on increasing literary importance and became a view of the victory of technology and of industrialism, along with its dubious human expenses.
 In 1919, the world premiere complete production of Faust was staged at the Goetheanum.